tymyrddin/blue/source/docs/dev/devsecops/gcp/index.rst

-GCP Security: Keeping Google’s Playground from turning into a Hackfest
+Keeping Google’s playground from turning into a Hackfest
 =======================================================================

 GCP is powerful, mysterious, and occasionally terrifying—like letting an AI run your infrastructure.
 (Wait, that’s